-Stephen and Lauren began researching gerontology programs and found the USC Davis M.A. in Gerontology program.
+Stephen and Lauren began researching gerontology programs and found the USC Leonard Davis M.A. in Gerontology program.
 The program’s online option offered both the multifaceted psychosocial and biological education the duo was looking for as well as the flexibility to continue their full-time work while fully taking part in class activities and discussions.
-After meeting USC Davis School Associate Dean Maria Henke as well as Davis School students at the 2013 American Society on Aging conference, Lauren and Stephen applied to the program together.
+After meeting USC Leonard Davis School Associate Dean Maria Henke as well as Davis School students at the 2013 American Society on Aging conference, Lauren and Stephen applied to the program together.

 Fitting in coursework alongside their careers at AEC Living, they found their shared program having a big impact on their professional lives even before graduation.